 I came across Utelia whilst reading up on Lothal.
 The chance to visit a historical heritage property in its original form was too tempting to give a miss.
-After much asking around I managed to find myself finally outside its towering gates.
+After much asking around I managed to find myself, finally, outside its towering gates.
 A Rs.
 50 tip to the guard, and I was on the other side of the property, inside a crumbling, dilapidated edifice straight out of the past filled with Edwardian furniture, teak doors, and Minton floor tiles.
 Creaking staircases took me to the upper floors with picture postcard views of Utelia village.
 Four-poster beds and crystal chandeliers told stories of its past residents.
-To tell the truth, part of me was spooked. 😊
+To tell you the truth, part of me was completely spooked. 😊

 – – –

 If Lothal took me back many millennia, Utelia took me back into Victorian India—both in a flash.
 From 4,400 years to 120 years.
 That is the magic of Gujarat, and the joys of travel summed up.
 Where else can you time travel through thousands of years in a few kilometres?
 How else can you experience so much in just a day?
 Incredible Gujarat in more ways than one.
 This is also why I will always remain a traveller at heart. ❤